Table of Contents

 2.9 RECALL OF REPRESENTATIVE SENATORS

-Recall proceedings against Representative Senators shall be conducted according to procedures established within their respective electorates.
-In case of recall, the affected unit shall provide the Secretary of the Senate with a copy of its recall procedures.
+Recall proceedings against representative Senators shall be conducted according to procedures established within their respective electorates.

 Section 3.
 AT-LARGE SENATORS